kanidm/kanidm/book/src/developers/designs/application_passwords.md

 ### Accounts

 The user may wish to have multiple passwords per application.
-Each password may have a label to identify it.
+Each password must have a label to identify it, a enabled/disabled flag and a last used timestamp.
 For example:

 ```
   MAIL